 These following simple clauses are intended to help the project implementation team or agent (meteorological or agricultural service) draft contracts for micro-projects such as the weather station and refurbishment contracts.
 Such projects may of course be let as part of a large contract.
 Due diligence applies to responsibilities for sub-contractors’ compliance with the standards of primary contractors to which they are committed in their Contractor EMP.
 In any case, all companies engaged in construction and rehabilitation of structures must conform to the environmental and social stipulations in the box below.
 This checklist for contractors is not exhaustive and subject to review.
 Reference should be made to IFC requirements in preparing terms of reference for contractors.

 Environmental and Social Stipulations for Contractors

-(working on interventions, facilities, etc)
+(working on small-scale interventions, facilities, etc)

 Legal compliance